networkandcode/networkandcode.github.io/_posts/python/2020-10-20-python-important-modules.md

 ```

 ### Conclusion
-So, we have tried exploring few important modules using the from and import stamentents, checked the contents of the modules, and explored certain methods of the
+So, we have tried exploring few important modules using the from and import statements, checked the contents of the modules, and explored certain methods of the
 modules.
 Thank you.

 --end-of-post--